pranaypudota/PythonProjects/README.md

-# Zoho-Sprints-Python
+# Other Python Pojects
-This repo contail all the tasks given in spints
+This repo contail other projects that i took up on